 Take it from us sled dogs can go really fast!
 Few years ago we went husky sledding in Sweden.

 Day trip to the Eqi Glacier

 Time for our last big natural wonder – a day trip to see the Eqip Sermia Glacier or Eqi Glacier for short.
-It’s located about 80 km north of Ilulissat, best known as the calving glacier and takes about 3-4 hours to reach it by boat.
+It’s located about 50 miles north of Ilulissat, best known as the calving glacier and takes about 3 to 4 hours to reach it by boat.
 We left early morning when the town was covered in thick fog.
 The weather is very changeable in Ilulissat.

 To pass the time on the way to the glacier, we played a game with our guide Lisa.
 It was a secret card game to become a member of the Order of the Polar Bear.
 Phil guessed correctly how many polar bears were wait around the ice hole three times in a row which brought him instant membership and a bear hug from Lisa.
 Garth is still trying to understand it!

 As you as you get out to sea it’s cold! really cold.
 We wore our thermals as it’s a long day, but you can hire seal skin jackets if you’re not prepared.